 The new interior features slick hardwood flooring, a beyond-stylish bathroom that would look at home in an upscale apartment, space-saving kitchenette, and a tiny home office that goes significantly beyond slick and into a new dimension of space-efficient sexy all its own.
 You can get a sense of Hoffman’s extreme packaging skills (any maybe pick up a few ideas) with the floorplan, below.

-There’s a full gallery of photos here (all by the architect/builder), but be careful about flipping through the photo gallery.
+There’s a full gallery of photos here, above, (all by the architect/builder), but be careful about hitting “enlarge” as you browse through the photo gallery.
 It is all-too “inspiring” and you may find yourself getting way too motivated to start scouring the classifieds for an old RV of your own … you’ve been warned.